-Welcome to the University of Oxford and to the Department of Sociology.
+Welcome to the University of Oxford and to the Department of Sociology!
 We are delighted you have chosen to study and research with us.
 We hope that you will have an enjoyable and productive time here.

 This handbook provides a guide to your degree course and to life as a graduate student in the Department of Sociology.
-Please read it carefully!
-And in future if you have a question or need to refresh your memory please turn back to this document as your first port of call.
-It is also available online via the Departmental web page.
+Please read it carefully.
+If you have a question or need to refresh your memory, please turn back to this document as your first port of call.

-If you cannot find the answer to your question, then please contact our Graduate Studies Administrator, Natasha Cotton, by email (graduate-studies@sociology.ox.ac.uk).
-You can also request a meeting via Microsoft Teams if you would like to discuss anything face-to-face.
+If you cannot find the answer to your question then please email our Graduate Studies Administrator, Hannah Brawn (graduate-studies@sociology.ox.ac.uk).
+You can request a meeting if you would like to discuss anything in person.